Picking strawberries in Mexico for U.S. tables leaves workers asking for more

 Five of some three dozen workers interviewed by Reuters showed payslips reflecting earnings of between 782 pesos ($51.10) and 1,210 pesos ($78.80) per week.
 The slips did not provide a clear breakdown of the hourly compensation.

-When asked how much it paid per kilo, a BerryMex representative stated only that workers had an "average earning opportunity" of $5 to $9 an hour with top workers making up to $10 per hour.
+When asked how much it paid per kilo, a representative for BerryMex, one of Driscoll's suppliers, stated only that workers had an "average earning opportunity" of $5 to $9 an hour with top workers making up to $10 per hour.

 This, BerryMex added, resulted in average weekly earnings of 3,600-7,200 pesos ($238-$476) in a 48-hour week.

-A company representative could not account for the gap in the wages the company cited and those reported by workers.

-"Where we find something that is wrong, we will correct it.
-No one is perfect in this world," said Hector Lujan, CEO of BerryMex.

-Among the labourers hauling heavy crates packed with strawberries was Carmen Reyes, 34, who is seven months pregnant.
+Among the laborers hauling heavy crates packed with strawberries was Carmen Reyes, 34, who is seven months pregnant.

 Reyes says she will keep working as long as possible before giving birth in order to keep making money, as she has done during her previous nine pregnancies.
 One of the children died at 2 months.